 Adoption rate by team, role, and tenure band

-Layer 2 measures whether AI makes individual tasks faster or higher-quality.
-This is the layer of time-and-motion studies, A/B experiments, and before-after comparisons.
-It is also the layer most susceptible to the biases described above.
+Layer 2 measures whether AI makes individual tasks faster or higher quality.
+Time-and-motion studies, A/B experiments, before-and-after comparisons.
+This is also the layer most exposed to the biases above.

-The key discipline at Layer 2 is applying the rework discount.
-For every time savings claim, you need a corresponding measurement of time spent on error correction, review, and revision of AI-generated output.
-The net savings — gross time saved minus rework time — is the only honest number.
+The discipline that separates real Layer 2 measurement from theater is the rework discount.
+For every time-savings claim, you need a paired measurement of time spent on error correction, review, and revision of AI-generated output.
+Net savings — gross saved minus rework — is the only number you can hand to finance with a straight face.

 | Task | Without AI | With AI (gross) | Rework time | Net savings | Actual gain |